steffenfritz/FileTrove/README.md

 ### NSRL

-FileTrove ships a pre-built NSRL Bloom filter via Git LFS.
+FileTrove ships a pre-built NSRL Bloom filter in the repository.
 When NIST publishes a new RDS version, rebuild by updating `NSRL_VERSION` in `Taskfile.nsrl.yml` and running one of the build targets above.

 You can also build a custom Bloom filter from any newline-delimited list of SHA1 hashes: